Because of their developing bodies, children and teens have to take different amounts, formulations, and combinations of anti-HIV drugs than adults.

 - Prior anti-HIV treatment.
 Some anti-HIV treatments stop working after a period of time because the HIV virus may become resistant to those drugs.
 For example, teens who were infected at birth might harbor HIV that has become resistant to some drugs during periods when they have trouble taking anti-HIV drugs that kept their HIV blood levels (viral load) controlled.
 See "treatment adherence" below.

 - Treatment adherence.
 Many children and teens are concerned about fitting in with their friends and may not think about future consequences as much as adults do.
-For these reasons, some have trouble taking their medication as directed.
-If there is poor drug adherence, the virus may become resistant to the drugs.
-Many strategies can help improve their treatment adherence, including simpler treatment plans, text message reminders for taking pills, and support from HIV-infected peers.
+For these and other reasons, some have trouble taking their medication as directed.
+If medication is not taken correctly or as directed (called poor drug adherence), the virus may become resistant to the drugs.
+Many strategies can help improve treatment adherence among youth, including simpler treatment plans, text message reminders for taking pills, and support from HIV-infected peers.